Never Cry Wolf (film)

 Never Cry Wolf is a 1983 American drama film directed by Carroll Ballard.
 The film is an adaptation of Farley Mowat's 1963 "subjective non-fiction" book.
-The film stars Charles Martin Smith as a government biologist sent into the wilderness to study the caribou population, whose decline is believed to be caused by wolves, even though no one has seen a wolf kill a caribou.
+The film stars Charles Martin Smith as a government biologist sent into the wilderness to study the caribou population.
+The decline of the caribou population is believed to be caused by wolves, although no one has seen a wolf kill a caribou.
 The film also features Brian Dennehy and Zachary Ittimangnaq.

 Produced by Walt Disney Pictures, Never Cry Wolf was the first Disney film to be released by the studio under its new name.
 The film was released in limited theatres on October 7, 1983, and went wider on January 27, 1984.

 Plot

 Tyler, a young and naïve Canadian biologist, is assigned by the government to travel to the isolated Canadian Arctic wilderness and study why the area's caribou population is declining.
 He has instructions to kill a wolf and examine its stomach contents for caribou tissue.
 Tyler hires pilot Rosie Little to take him to the Arctic in his bush plane.
 After landing at the destination, Rosie leaves Tyler in the middle of a frozen lake.
 A passing Inuk named Ootek shelters him as he orients himself to his new surroundings.

 Alone, Tyler divides his days between research and survival.
 He soon encounters two wolves that he names George and Angeline, who have pups, and seem as curious of him as he is of them.
 He and the wolves begin social exchanges, including the marking of territory, producing trust and respect between them.
 Noticing that they have not eaten any caribou and only mice, he begins a side experiment of eating only mice for protein sustenance.

 Another Inuk named Mike encounters Tyler.
 He tells Tyler that he is self-conscious about missing most of his teeth.
 Tyler discovers that Mike is a wolf hunter, killing for pelts to sell to make a living.
 Tyler demonstrates a trick he has learned: by playing certain notes on his bassoon, he can imitate a wolf howl, calling other wolves in.